AndrewWilliams3142/al-folio/_pages/publications.md

 ### in prep:

- - **Williams, A.**, O'Gorman, P.A., Pfahl, S.: A Winter-Summer Contrast in the Response of Northern Hemisphere Precipitation Extremes to Climate Change

  - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: Dependence of fast changes in local and global precipitation on the spatial pattern of absorbing aerosol

  - Dagan, G., Stier, P., Dingley, E., **Williams, A.**: Using the co-variability of the atmospheric water and energy budgets to examine the role of clouds in the climate system